Accessing Primary Care

 Same day

-Some clinics require appointments and others do not.
+They can not order bloodwork or diagnostic imaging (ex, xRay, ultrasound, etc), provide immunizations, or complete medical forms (unless indicated here).
 You can find the scheduled locations and access information for upcoming Mobile Primary Care Clinics here.

 Community Pharmacy Primary Care Clinics